camptocamp/ansible-course-app/README.md

   Includes a one-size-fits-all role.

-* multi-role
+* molecule

-  Includes several roles that each serve distinct purposes.
+  Includes several roles that each serve distinct purposes, eg. to setup MariaDB or nginx.

+  With molecule it has a way of advanced containerized testing during role development.

 * role-per-repo